 Interacting with your living circle

-After the first two weeks, you will not need to distance from your living circle as they are your new household.
+After the first two weeks, you do not need to distance from your living circle as they are your household.

-You'll be able to socialise, study together, and support each other, as a student community.
-This will be especially important as you adapt to life in Bristol and the blended learning environment.
+You can socialise, study together and support each other as a student community.
+They are important as you adapt to life in Bristol and the blended learning environment.

-You will not be allowed to have anyone other than those in your living circle inside your flat.
+You are not allowed to have anyone other than those in your living circle inside your flat.

-You will be able to meet with others who are not in your living circle outside of your accommodation but must follow social distancing guidelines.
+You can meet with others who are not in your living circle outside of your accommodation but must follow social distancing guidelines.

 Support and safety

-Senior and chief residents and peer mentors will be here to support you while you are living in University accommodation.
+Senior and chief residents and peer mentors are here to support you while you are living in University accommodation.

 Cleaning and hand washing and are still important within your living circle.Find out how we’re keeping residences clean and safe.

-If someone in your living circle develops symptoms of coronavirus, the first thing to do is seek medical advice.
-If there is a suspected or confirmed case of coronavirus in your living circle, you must tell the University.
+If someone in your living circle develops symptoms of coronavirus, seek medical advice.
+If there is a suspected or confirmed case of coronavirus in your living circle, tell the University.
 We will support you to self-isolate if necessary, following the government guidelines.